chrischma/stingy_disc.py/README.md

 * find lowest total price for every item in your search list

 ## Beta-Features (find_seller.py-Module)
-* find the best seller for the items of your personal wantlist: find out, where you get the biggest number of items from your wantlist within your budget
+* find the best seller for the items of your personal wantlist
 * find sellers with best prices per item

 ## Setup